THE-ASHUTOSH/EmotionDetector/README.md

 ## 🚀 Challenges Faced and Solutions

-### 1. Webcam Access Issues
-- **Problem**: Initially, the webcam did not respond properly due to driver compatibility.
-- **Solution**: This was resolved by ensuring OpenCV was correctly installed and the drivers were updated.

-### 2. Low Emotion Detection Accuracy
+### 1. Low Emotion Detection Accuracy
 - **Problem**: The program sometimes failed to detect emotions accurately under poor lighting.
 - **Solution**: To address this, better lighting conditions were ensured during testing.

-### 3. Real-Time User Interaction
+### 2. Real-Time User Interaction
-- **Problem**: Designing a simple and intuitive interface for capturing images was a challenge.
-- **Solution**: Adding clear instructions for the user helped improve usability.
+- **Problem**: Program sometimes failed to detect correct emotion in real time under poor lighting condition .
+- **Solution**: Added a method a click a particular frame and analyze the it.
+If the emotion was not found, then prompted the user to retake the image.

+### 3. Libraries not supported in the latest version of python
+- **Problem**: Many libraries were not supported in the latest version of the python.
+- **Solution**: Rolled down to the previous versions of python.

 ---

 ## 💻 Instructions to Run the Code

 ### Prerequisites
-Ensure you have Python 3.8 or higher installed on your system.
+Ensure you have Python 3.8 to 3.11 installed on your system.

 ### Installation
 1. Clone the repository or download the source code.